How Exercise Physiologists Combat Cardiovascular Disease Effectively

 1. Attach a hand grip to the cable muscle and position it ~10cm above your belly button

-3. With both hands, grasp the handle and extend your arms outright
+3. With both hands, grasp the handle and extend your arms outward

 4. Take a deep breath in